SCOLT-Token/Contract/README.md

 # SCOM Contract

-## SCOM token is written to support the coliseum project development.
+## SCOM token is going to be published to enhance into the coliseum project development.

+#SCOM token will be a part of www.safecoliseum.io